laravel/docs/views.md

 #### Blade & JavaScript Frameworks

-Since many JavaScript frameworks also use "curly" braces to indicate a given expression  should be displayed in the browser, you may use the `@` symbol to inform the Blade rendering engine a given string should not be rendered by PHP.
+Since many JavaScript frameworks also use "curly" braces to indicate a given expression  should be displayed in the browser, you may use the `@` symbol to inform the Blade rendering engine an expression should remain untouched.
 For example:

 	<h1>Laravel</h1>